duncsully/nubbins/readme.md

 - It is explicit that your read or write action does other things (i.e. hooks into an FE library's lifecycle)
 - Following off the last point, the set method allows passing a function to dynamically set the next value based on the current value that gets passed to the function.
 This technically is still supported with `.value` but would look more confusing e.g. `countNubbin.value = value => value + 1`
-- The methods can maintain context in a destructuring assignment, allowing you to use them "disconnected" from the nubbin
+- The methods can maintain context in a destructuring assignment, allowing you to use them "disconnected" from the nubbin.
+Destructure assigning `.value` will just read the value immediately.